O-Minimal Invariants for Discrete-Time Dynamical Systems: Preliminaries and Main Definitions

-The \emph{first-order theory of the reals}, denoted $\theoreals$, is the collection of true sentences in the first-order logic of the structure $\tup{\RR,0,1,+,\cdot,<}$.
-Sentences in $\theoreals$ are quantified Boolean combinations of atomic propositions of the form $P(x_1,\ldots,x_n)>0$ where $P$ is a polynomial with integer coefficients, and $x_1,\ldots,x_n$ are variables.
-Tarski famously showed that this theory admits quantifier elimination~\cite{tarski1951decision} and is therefore decidable.
-In addition to $\theoreals$, we also consider the \emph{first-order theory of the reals with exponentiation}, denoted $\theoexp$, which augments $\theoreals$ with the exponentiation function $x \mapsto e^x$.
+We write $\theoreals$ for the structure $\tup{\RR,0,1,+,\cdot,<}$, i.e., the ordered field of real numbers with constants $0$ and $1$.
+A sentence in the corresponding first-order language can be considered as a quantified Boolean combination of atomic propositions of the form $P(x_1,\ldots,x_n)>0$, where $P$ is a polynomial with integer coefficients and $x_1,\ldots,x_n$ are variables.
+Tarski famously showed that the first-order theory of $\theoreals$ admits quantifier elimination~\cite{tarski1951decision} and is therefore decidable.
+In addition to $\theoreals$, we also consider the structure $\theoexp$, obtained by expanding $\theoreals$ with the real exponentiation function $x \mapsto e^x$.
+It is an open question whether the theory of the reals with exponentiation is decidable; however decidability was established subject to Schanuel's conjecture by MacIntyre and Wilkie~\cite{MacintyreWilkie1996}.
+(Schanuel's conjecture is a unifying conjecture in transcendental number theory that generalises many of the classical results of that subject.)
+MacIntyre and Wilkie further showed in~\cite{MacintyreWilkie1996} that decidability of the theory of $\theoexp$ implies a weak form of Schanuel's conjecture.